OWASP/www-chapter-georgetown/meetings.md

 <p><img src="https://raw.githubusercontent.com/OWASP/www-chapter-georgetown/master/assets/images/owaspgeorgetown.jpg"></p>

 ## Meetings
-Our next meeting will be Wednesday, June 10th, 2020 at 8PM CST.
+Our next meeting will be Wednesday, September 16th, 2020 at 8PM CST.
 The link to the meeting is the following:

-June 10th, 2020
+September 16th, 2020

 Zoom Meeting: https://zoom.us/j/5334481324